patched-network/website/content/blog/mud.md

 I'm happy to report that the big ball of mud has been separated into several smaller balls of mud, some of which are taking on vague semblances of their intended forms.

+Not quite castles, but a charitable eye can make out some spires.

 ## Why ?

 In software, a ball-of-mud is a program whose components are tightly intertwined with one another.
 This project ended up that way because of its history as a long-running personal side project.